Automatically Signing Your Git Commits

 [alias] amend = commit -S --amend cm = commit -S -m commit = commit -S

 However, since git 2.0, that’s now unnecessary!
-Instead, you can
+Instead, you can configure the

-commit command works by adding the following
+commit command works by adding the following snippet to your

 [commit] gpgsign = true